jorgensd/jorgensd.github.io/converted_files/tutorial_pygmsh.md

 mesh_from_file = meshio.read("mesh.msh")
 ```

 Now that we have loaded the mesh, we need to extract the cells and physical data.
-We need to create a separate file for the facets (lines), which we will use when we define boundary conditions in dolfin/dolfin-X. We do this with the following convenient function.
+We need to create a separate file for the facets (lines), which we will use when we define boundary conditions in DOLFIN/DOLFINx.
+We do this with the following convenience function.
 Note that as we would like a 2 dimensional mesh, we need to remove the z-values in the mesh coordinates.

 ```python